 - Protection from natural elements

 Workers deserve to be protected as construction workers suffer from the highest rates of fatalities, more than the national average of all other industries.
 If workers are killed or injured on the job because of improper safety, the workers themselves, or their families deserve to be compensated for their needless injuries.
-A personal injury attorney can help workers or their families get the compensation they deserve.
+An experienced personal injury attorney can help workers or their families get the compensation they deserve.